 Dirty fasting is when you consume foods or beverages that break your fast.
-Many experts will tell you dirty fasting is fine.
-And to be honest, for years I didn’t know there was a difference because much of what I read said you were still fasting as long as you keep your calories under 100 during your fasting window.
+Many experts will tell you dirty intermittent fasting is fine.
+And to be honest, I didn’t know there was a difference for years because much of what I read said you were still fasting as long as you keep your calories under 100 during your fasting window.

 I would have my bulletproof coffee most mornings and still experienced the benefits of fasting, including better mental clarity, improved energy, complete elimination of my reactive hypoglycemia, and effortless weight loss of 20+ pounds.

 But once I started practicing clean fasting, I experienced a noticeable boost in benefits and additional weight loss (bringing my total weight loss to 35+ pounds).
 So, if you’re fasting for weight loss and haven’t lost anything for a while, I’d recommend clean fasting for the best results.